sourmash-bio/sourmash/doc/sourmash-internals.md

-Since `sourmash gather` will pick only one "best match" if there are several (and will ignore the others), the order of searching can matter for multiple collections.
+Since `sourmash gather` will pick only one "best match" if there are several (and will ignore the others), the order of searching can matter for large collections.
 How does this work?

 In brief, sourmash doesn't guarantee a particular load order for sketches in a single collection, but it _does_ guarantee that collections are loaded and searched in their entirety in the order that you provide them.
-So, for example, if you have a large zipfile database of sketches that contain some duplicates, you can't pick which of the duplicates will be chosen as a match; but you _can_ provide your own collection of prioritized matches as a separate database.
-A practical application of this might be to provide the GTDB "representatives" database first on the command line, with the full GTDB database second, in order to prioritize choosing representative genomes as matches over the rest.
+So, for example, if you have a large zipfile database of sketches that contains duplicates, you can't predict which of the duplicates will be chosen as a match; but you _can_ build your own collection of prioritized matches as a separate database, and put it first on the command line.
+A practical application of this might be to list the GTDB "representatives" database first on the command line, with the full GTDB database second, in order to prioritize choosing representative genomes as matches over the rest.

-This also plays a role in the order of reporting for `prefetch` - `prefetch` will report matching sketches in the order it encounters them, which will match the order in which collections are given to `sourmash prefetch` on the command line.
+This also plays a role in the order of reporting for `prefetch` output - `prefetch` will report matching sketches in the order it encounters them, which will match the order in which collections are given to `sourmash prefetch` on the command line.

 ## Formats natively understood by sourmash